What is An Abdominoplasty?

 Next, a new opening will be created for your belly button, and the remaining skin will be pulled down so the surgery can be completed.

 Closing The Incisions

 With the muscles strengthened, excess skin trimmed away, and a new space for your navel created, the remaining skin will be stitched back together with sutures.
 Depending on how your body responds to the surgery, a combination of surgical skin adhesive, medical tape, or clips may also be applied on top of the sutures.

-Once the surgery is complete, you will be brought out of anesthesia and be monitored in the hospital for a few hours or a couple of days depending on your condition.
+Once the abdominoplasty operation is complete, you will be brought out of anesthesia.
+Next, you will be monitored in the hospital for a few hours or a couple of days, depending on your condition.
 You will also be given care instructions for your recovery process.